How services work

 For a replicated service, you specify the number of identical tasks you want to run.
 For example, you decide to deploy an HTTP service with three replicas, each serving the same content.

-The diagram below shows a three-service replica in yellow and a global service in gray.
+The diagram below shows a three-service replica in gray and a global service in black.